-When the Petronas Twin Towers were completed in 1998, they were declared the tallest buildings in the world, surpassing the 442-metre-tall Willis Tower in Chicago, United States of America.
-Suria KLCC, an upmarket shopping mall that is very popular with tourists, is located at the foot of the Petronas Twin Towers.
+When the Petronas Twin Towers were completed in 1998, they were declared the world’s tallest buildings, surpassing the 442-metre-tall Willis Tower in Chicago, United States of America.
+Suria KLCC, an upmarket shopping mall popular with tourists, is located at the foot of the Petronas Twin Towers.